Natural beaches are rare in the Florida Keys.

 Simonton Street Beach

-This beach is a terrific alternative to Mallory Square for sunsets.
+This beach is an alternative to Mallory Square for sunsets.
 Beach admission is free.

 Simonton Street Beach, 0 Simonton Street, Key West, FL 33040

-In any other town in Florida, this wouldn’t get mentioned, but this is Key West, where beaches are scarce.
+In any other town in Florida, this beach wouldn’t be mentioned, but this is Key West, where beaches are scarce.

-Overlooking this beach is the Southernmost Beach Cafe, which offers beautiful seaside dining.
+Overlooking this beach is the Southernmost Beach Cafe, which offers pleasant seaside dining.
 It’s popular for happy hour and gets good ratings on Yelp and TripAdvisor.

 Planning your trip to the Florida Keys